AngelKalra06/Brainwave_Matrix_Intern/INTRO.md

 # 🛡️ Phishing Link Scanner using Python

-### 🧠 Internship Project – Brainwave Matrix Solutions
-**Cyber Security Intern – Angel Kaur Kalra**
-📅 **First Report Submission Deadline: In 10 Days**
 🎯 **Project Goal: Build a basic Phishing Link Scanner with a simple Python-based frontend**

 ---

 ## 📌 Project Overview

-This project is part of my internship with **Brainwave Matrix Solutions** under the **Cybersecurity domain**.
-The goal is to develop a **Phishing Link Scanner** using **pure Python** with a very simple frontend.
+The goal is to develop a **Phishing Link Scanner** using **Python** with a simple frontend.
 The scanner analyzes a given URL and returns basic insights into whether the link may be potentially suspicious or safe.

 ---